 - Living patients should not contain any information in the DEATH table. - Each Person may have more than one record of death in the source data.
-It is the task of the ETL to pick the most plausible or most accurate records to be aggregated and stored as a single record in the DEATH table. - If the Death Date cannot be precisely determined from the data, the best approximation should be used - Valid Concepts for the cause_concept_id have domain_id='Condition'.
+It is the task of the ETL to pick the most plausible or most accurate records to be aggregated and stored as a single record in the DEATH table. - If the Death Date cannot be precisely determined from the data, the best approximation should be used. - Valid Concepts for the cause\concept\id have domain\id='Condition'.

-6.5 VISIT_OCCURRENCE
+6.5 VISIT\OCCURRENCE

-The VISIT_OCCURRENCE table contains the spans of time a Person continuously receives medical services from one or more providers at a Care Site in a given setting within the health care system.
+The VISIT\OCCURRENCE table contains the spans of time a Person continuously receives medical services from one or more providers at a Care Site in a given setting within the health care system.
 Visits are classified into 4 settings: outpatient care, inpatient confinement, emergency room, and long-term care.
 Persons may transition between these settings over the course of an episode of care (for example, treatment of a disease onset).

 Field Required Type Description visit_occurrence_id Yes integer A unique identifier for each Person's visit or encounter at a healthcare provider. person_id Yes integer A foreign key identifier to the Person for whom the visit is recorded.
-The demographic details of that Person are stored in the PERSON table. $visit_concept_id$ Yes integer A foreign key that refers to a visit Concept identifier in the Standardized Vocabularies. visit_start_date Yes date The start date of the visit. $visit_start_datetime$ No datetime The date and time of the visit started. visit_end_date Yes date The end date of the visit.
-If this is a one-day visit the end date should match the start date. $visit_end_datetime$ No datetime The date and time of the visit end. visit_type_concept_id Yes Integer A foreign key to the predefined Concept identifier in the Standardized Vocabularies reflecting the type of source data from which the visit record is derived. provider_id No integer A foreign key to the provider in the provider table who was associated with the visit. care_site_id No integer A foreign key to the care site in the care site table that was visited. visit_source_value No string(50) The source code for the visit as it appears in the source data. visit_source_concept_id No Integer A foreign key to a Concept that refers to the code used in the source. admitting_source_concept Integer No admitting_source_value Varchar(50) No The source code for the admitting source as it appears in the source data.
+The demographic details of that Person are stored in the PERSON table $visit\concept\id$ Yes integer A foreign key that refers to a visit Concept identifier in the Standardized Vocabularies. visit_start_date Yes date The start date of the visit. $visit\start\datetime$ No datetime The date and time of the visit started. visit_end_date Yes date The end date of the visit.
+If this is a one-day visit the end date should match the start date. visit end datetime No datetime The date and time of the visit end. visit_type_concept_id Yes Integer A foreign key to the predefined Concept identifier in the Standardized Vocabularies reflecting the type of source data from which the visit record is derived. provider_id No integer A foreign key to the provider in the provider table who was associated with the visit. care_site_id No integer A foreign key to the care site in the care site table that was visited. visit_source_value No varchar(5 0)The source code for the visit as it appears in the source data. visit_source_concept_id No integer A foreign key to a Concept that refers to the code used in the source. $admitting\source\concept\$ indateger No A foreign key to the predefined concept in the Place of Service Vocabulary reflecting the admitting source for a visit.

-Field Required Type Description discharge_to_concept_id Integer No A foreign key to the predefined concept in the Place of Service Vocabulary reflecting the discharge disposition for a visit. discharge_to_source_value Varchar(50) No The source code for the discharge disposition as it appears in the source data. preceding_visit_occurrence lin lteger No A foreign key to the VISIT_OCCURRENCE table of the visit immediately preceding this visit
+Field Required Type Description admitting_source_value $\operatorname{varchar}(50)$ No The source code for the admitting source as it appears in the source data. discharge_to_concept_id integer No A foreign key to the predefined concept in the Place of Service Vocabulary reflecting the discharge disposition for a visit. discharge_to_source_value $\operatorname{varchar}(50)$ No The source code for the discharge disposition as it appears in the source data. preceding_visit_occurrence indteger No A foreign key to the VISIT_OCCURRENCE table of the visit immediately preceding this visit